-Silvernest and Teach For America are partnering to bring affordable housing to educators in Colorado!
+Silvernest and Teach For America partnered to bring affordable housing to educators in Colorado!

 Earlier this year, CNN published a story exploring the income crisis faced by Colorado teachers.
 The story profiled teachers who drive for Lyft, live out of friends’ basements, take on side hustles and sacrifice savings to pursue the profession they love.